 - medicated lozenges or anaesthetic sprays

-Your GP will only prescribe them if they think you have a bacterial infection.
+Your GP will only prescribe antibiotics if they think you have a bacterial infection (strep throat) and:

 Non-urgent advice: Contact your GP if: